 The silvery-white inclusions of mica often seen in seraphinite tend to radiate outwards which gives a feather-like appearance which has been likened to the the wings of an angel.
 For this reason stones have become closely associated with these celestial beings.
 In crystal healing seraphinite is often referred to as an angelic stone that can initiate contact with natural spirits and non physical beings from this planet and beyond.

 Seraphinite Soft and Fragile Stone

 Despite its popularity as a gemstone seraphinite is soft and fragile and grades just 2 to 2½ on Mohs scale of mineral hardness.
 This widely used tool measures the scratch resistance of one natural mineral against another.
-Being so soft makes seraphinite challenging to work with and when mounted as jewellery it must always be handled carefully.
+Being so soft makes seraphinite very difficult to work with and when mounted as jewellery it must be handled carefully.